 We appreciate all applications, however, only those candidates invited for an interview will be acknowledged.
 Personal information contained in your resume is collected under the authority of the Municipal Freedom of Information and Protection of Privacy Act and will be used strictly for employment assessment purposes.
 The Corporation of the Town of Huntsville is an equal opportunity employer who is committed to diversity in the workplace.

-The Town of Huntsville is committed to providing accommodations throughout the hiring process.
-If you require an accommodation we will work with you to meet your needs.
-Qualified applicants are invited to submit a cover letter and resume to the undersigned.
+The Town of Huntsville is committed to providing accommodation throughout the hiring process.
+If you require accommodation, we will work with you to meet your needs.
+Qualified applicants are invited to submit a resume to the undersigned no later than February 7, 2025 .

 Human Resources Department